What is Second Century Vision?

 Who is ALICE?

-We all know people who are ALICE — Asset Limited, Income Constrained, Employed.
+We all know people who are experiencing ALICE — Asset Limited, Income Constrained, Employed.
 ALICE workers educate our children, keep us healthy, and make our quality of life possible, yet do not earn enough to support their own families.
-ALICE households are forced to make tough choices, such as deciding between quality child care or paying the rent, which have long‐term consequences not only for ALICE, but for us all.
-In 2018, 47% of Greater Houston’s two million households struggled to make ends meet.
-While 14% of these households were living below the Federal Poverty Level (FPL), another 33% — twice as many — were ALICE.
-These households earned above the FPL, but not enough to afford basic household necessities.
-The ALICE threshold is determined by calculating the real local cost of things like housing, food, transportation, and health care.
-Figures are available for a variety of household compositions and for every county in Texas at unitedforalice.org/household‐budgets/Texas.
+ALICE households are forced to make tough choices, such as deciding between quality child care or paying the rent, which have long-term consequences not only for ALICE, but for us all.

-Learn more about ALICE in United Way of Greater Houston’s four‐county service area at unitedwayhouston.org/alice.
+Learn more about ALICE in United Way of Greater Houston’s four-county service area at https://unitedwayhouston.org/what-we-do/employed-but-in-need/.

 Who governs United Way of Greater Houston?